-WHAT IS THIS? - TimeLords is a reissuing of BTRC's roleplaying game of the same title, with new background material and converted over to EABA, BTRC's online role-playing system.
+TimeLords is a reissuing of the BTRC's role-playing game of the same title, with new background material and converted over to CORPS, BTRC's "house system".

-TimeLords is a game of time and dimension travel, eon-spanning adventures powered by an alien artifact whose potential is limited only by your ability to comprehend its workings.
+TimeLords is a game of time and dimension travel, eonspanning adventures powered by an alien artifact whose potential is limited only by your ability to comprehend its workings.
 With it, you can go not only forwards and backwards in time, but sideways as well, because an alternate universe is often just a timeline where things happened differently than they did in the "real" world...

+Game history

-Game history - TimeLords has been plugging along for over fifteen years now, BTRC's first role-playing title and one of the first time travel role-playing games.
+TimeLords has been plugging along for over ten years now, BTRC's first role-playing title and one of the first time travel role-playing games.
 It went through a couple editions and half a dozen supplements, and then sort of fell by the wayside as we worked on newer systems.
 But, it has not been dormant, just working behind the scenes.
 Long-time player Eric Baker has become a successful SF author, and has published work based on the TimeLords universe.
 I have also stepped into the fiction field and at this time I'm (still) trying to get Eternity's Shadow accepted for publication.
 This is a novel based around the background of the game, the original acquisition of time travel by humanity and how it shaped history as we know it.
 Changes to the original TimeLords background are largely due to this work, and excerpts are sprinkled throughout.